Čvarci

 Typical pigs in this region will have several inches of fat between the skin and the first layer of muscle, which is the bacon.
 This fat is trimmed and melted down.
 The liquid fat is strained through a cheesecloth and cools into solid lard.
-The strained by-product composed mostly of skin and non-soluble fatty tissue is what Čvarci are.
+The strained by-product composed mostly of skin and non-soluble fatty tissue is what čvarci is.

 Once strained from the fat, they're salted. Čvarci are by no means a "common" food - very much like the Scottish haggis, it has its fans and its haters, but wherever it exists, it is fairly controversial, with many pointing out how unhealthy it is.
 It can be found in Serbia, Bosnia, continental Croatia, Slovenia, Romania, Bulgaria and North Macedonia.
 They can also be found in other countries throughout Central and Eastern Europe: in Poland, Czech Republic, Slovakia, Austria, Hungary, Ukraine and Belarus.
 They are usually homemade, with industrial production not as pronounced.
 In larger cities they can be obtained on farmer markets or in supermarkets.